CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![RenderReact](./asset/img/renderReact.gif)
 > * #### Render React Native at the App
 > ![RenderReactNative](./asset/img/renderReactNative.gif)
-> They are the result screens after rendering the project components that are extending design component.
+> * They are the result screens after rendering the project components that are extending design component.
-> You can create or call the functions freely, just like call alert function at _componentDidMount()_ in these examples.
+> * You can create or call the functions freely, just like call alert function at _componentDidMount()_ in these examples.
-> And also, as you know from this result, you don't have to work with UI workprocess complicatedly at your project any more!
+> * And also, you don't have to work with UI workprocess complicatedly at your project any more!
-> It's really simple!
+> * It's really simple!
 Just extend design component at your project and use it.

 ### 2. _Handle Function_
 > * Add _Button_, _TextInput_, _TouchableOpacity_ or whatever occurs event in your project would be pretty picky.
 > * Because, you have to add property which has _Function_ as type to handle those elements' event.
 > * If you don't handle and just ignore them, nothing will happen.
 > * Click or press the button, fill out the textinput, or do whatever, **NOTHING WILL HAPPEN**.
-> * So if you want to make your project working properly, you have to learn about handling function.
+> * So if you want to make your project working perfectly, you have to learn about handling function.
 > #### 1. _Add Function Property_
 >> ![AddFunctionProperty](./asset/img/addFunctionProperty.gif)
 >> * As this example, you have to add Name and Function Property at the first step.
->> * The reason to set the name of element is to call event by it's name.
+>> * The reason to set the name of element is calling event by it's name.
 >> * It's useful when one component has many elements that occur event.
 > #### 2. _Call and Use Function by Using onEvent_
 >> * Before call function at your project, open _design.component.tsx_ file.